grst/containerize-conda/README.md

 while](https://github.com/conda/conda/issues/9257).

-Using the instructions below allows to package an existing environment into a Docker or Singularity container which should be more portable and can also easily be integrated into a [fully reproducible data analysis workflow](https://grst.github.io/bioinformatics/2019/12/23/reportsrender.html)
+Using the instructions below allows to package an existing environment into a Singularity container which should be more portable and can also easily be integrated into a [fully reproducible data analysis workflow](https://grst.github.io/bioinformatics/2019/12/23/reportsrender.html)